VCCT-WEDE5020-2025-G2/Part-1-Khensane-Mhlongo-ST10478231/README.md

 * Added some pictures to the Imgaes folder, to add into the website when incoparating with css in part two
 * Changed up fonts of the headers and mains
 * Created hyper links
+* Stared design with css
+* Inputing font styles, sizes and color
+* Add Images
+* Creating decorative boxes
+* creating an image on Canva for the homepage background
+* Commmenting code
+* Testing website on deiffrent devices and browsers

-# References
+# References List
+*This reference list is for the website and for the images references will be in the content pdf

-The references will be found in the Contents pdf which is situated under the read.me zip file in arc
+The references will be found in the Contents pdf which is situated under the read.me zip file in a